Metadata-Game-Changers/DataCiteFacets/README.md

 A facet is a metadata element, usually from a controlled list, that provides counts of records in a query result with particular values for the metadata element.
 The [DataCite JSON Response](https://blog.datacite.org/introducing-datacite-json/) includes data on a variety of facets for each query done using the DataCite API.
 This tool retrieves those facets for a variety of queries and summarizes the results.

 ## Usage
+**Use python retrieveDataCiteFacets.py -h to see this usage description.**

 ```
 usage: retrieveDataCiteFacets [-h] [-il [ITEMLIST ...]] [-fl [FACETLIST ...]] [--affiliations] [--contributors] [--relations] [--resources] [--showURLs] [--showtargets] [--csvout] [--dbout] [--jout] [--pout]